cossatot/puget_sound_paleomagnitude_manuscript/paleomag_paper.md

 We have assembled a dataset of 27 paleoearthquakes in the Puget Lowland and vicinity [Table X, supplementary materials?].
 All of the paleoearthquakes have been described in the literature, and offset measurements are taken from those sources.
-Rupture length estimates are taken from mapping on lidar data of the region assembled by the Puget Sound Lidar Consortium.
+Rupture length estimates are taken from the literature, supplemented by mapping on lidar data of the region assembled by the Puget Sound Lidar Consortium.

 ### Offset measurements